Statistical laws and linguistics differ in naturalistic video and fictional conversations: Concluding remarks

 \section{Concluding remarks}

-We analyze \heapslaw\ through multiple lenses, finding the statistical law's scaling appears in naturalistic and fictional conversations and that the behavior differs by parts of speech.
-These differences suggest that statistical laws can inform meaning construction differently through preferencing the use some parts of speech per modality given the modality's purpose and constraints.
-Media-specific constraints shape these differences, so it is important to understand how we communicate and connect (engage theory of mind) across technological contexts.
+We analyze \heapslaw, finding the statistical law's scaling appears in video-format naturalistic and fictional conversations and that the behavior differs by parts of speech.
+These differences suggest that statistical scaling can reveal modality-specific patterns through parts of speech, showing how these types of conversation encode information under differing purposes and modality constraints.
+Media-specific constraints shape these differences, so it is important to understand the afforadances that may shape how we communicate and connect across technological contexts.
 The various media pathways for communication are inherently unique in structure and usage, shaping conversation within each modality, and potentially reinforcing thought and behaviors within and between communities.
-We should ask how those affordances impact our need for social connection~\cite{baumeister1995needtobelong,benus2014social_entrainment,sun2020_wellbeing,wheatley2024} and how they support or detract from the social health of our communities~\cite{holt2017soc_connection_priority}.
-Naturalistic conversational data, fictional conversations with their authored intentions, and other online conversational modalities offer ways to analyze these differences.
-Overall, conversation is rich with incredible context to study how we make sense of each other and coalesce around meaning under different technological constraints on communication.
+We should ask how those affordances impact our need for social connection~\cite{baumeister1995needtobelong,benus2014social_entrainment,sun2020_wellbeing,wheatley2024} and more broadly support or detract from the social health of our communities~\cite{holt2017soc_connection_priority}.
+Fictional conversations with their authored intentions, naturalistic video conversations, and other online conversational modalities offer ways to analyze these differences.
+Overall, conversation is rich with incredible context to study how we make sense of each other and coalesce around meaning under different technological constraints.